ComputationalMovementAnalysis/FS21/README.md

 # Todos for FS2022

+- remove hierarchical level */solutions/*, since this level is not necessary (Rscripts could be in 11_Week1/*)
 - replace `lubridate` with `clock`
 - move from bookdown to distill (?)
 - consider moving `sf` and `terra` into later weeks...